-Providence Park Cemetery Mahalia Jackson's Gravesite Metairie Louisiana
+Providence Park Cemetery, Mahalia Jackson’s Gravesite

 Mahalia Jackson is widely considered the best and most influential gospel vocalist in history.
 She grew up in the Carrollton neighborhood of Uptown New Orleans in a three-room dwelling that housed thirteen people, beginning her singing career as a young girl at Mt.
 Moriah Baptist Church.
 At the age of sixteen, she moved to Chicago and began touring with the Johnson Gospel Singers, an early professional gospel group.